 In addition to these tests, other molecular HPV tests are under development and are likely to be evaluated soon for clinical use.

 Women with precancerous lesions who receive treatment have a high survival rate.
 The affected area of the cervix may be frozen with a cold probe (cryotherapy) or removed using a heated wire loop as a knife (loop electrosurgical excision procedure or LEEP).
-These are both outpatient procedures that can be used in developing countries, but LEEP is quite expensive and requires more training than cryotherapy (see descriptions in Table 2).
+These are both outpatient procedures that can be used in low-resource settings, but LEEP is quite expensive and requires more training than cryotherapy (see descriptions in Table 2).
 If cryotherapy is restricted to lesions that are small (i.e., about 20 mm or less), and the entire lesion is visible (does not extend into the cervical canal), treatment efficacy is 85% to 95%.
 Both cryotherapy and LEEP are less radical than the previous standard treatment, cold-knife cone biopsy.
 Although no longer the standard, cone biopsy is still used for precancerous lesions that cannot be otherwise treated, or when cancer (squamous carcinoma or adenocarcinoma) is suspected.20,60,61

-In developing countries, a promising method called screen-and-treat is being used.
+In low-resource settings, a promising method called screen-and-treat is being used.
 Women who test positive on VIA or HPV DNA tests do not undergo further diagnostic testing; instead, they are treated immediately or shortly after screening with cryotherapy or LEEP.20 The screen-and-treat approach is especially appealing where transportation, time, and other access issues make follow-up visits difficult.
 The main benefit is that women are less likely to be lost to treatment because they cannot return to the clinic.47 Screen-and-treat programs have been evaluated in Ghana, South Africa, and Thailand with good results.
 The data show that VIA and cryotherapy done in one or two clinical visits, without an intermediary colposcopic and biopsy diagnostic step, is one of the most cost-effective alternatives to conventional multi-visit strategies.62-64

 New paradigms for screening in the age of HPV vaccination